le-allen/website-blocker-extension/README.md

 # Website Blocker Extension for Firefox 💥
-- Enahnces productivity by creating a blocklist of websites that can be distractions
+- Enahnces productivity by disabling distracting websites

 ## To use on Firefox:
 - Download or clone the repo